 Preparing your App to receive Push Notifications

-Once you configure push credentials in the mesibo console, mesibo is almost ready to send push notifications to your users.
+Once you configure push credentials in the mesibo consoleopen_in_new, mesibo is almost ready to send push notifications to your users.
 However, you still need to prepare your app to receive and process push notifications.
 You need to ensure that your app can process push notifications quickly and can perform the following tasks.

 1. Initialize mesibo on receiving a push